 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-The cost of your End-Point Assessment (EPA) – which your employer pays – is not included in your course fees.
+The cost of your End-Point Assessment (EPA) – which your employer pays – is included in your course fees.

 How you apply depends on whether you’re currently employed or not.

 If you’re in full-time employment and would like to do a degree apprenticeship with your current employer, ask them to contact us so we can discuss with them how we can work together.